 - Speak clearly and confidently to audiences of different types and size.

 - Attentively listen to other people speak, with understanding, pleasure and empathy.

 - Read a range of materials fluently and with understanding for enjoyment and for information.

 - Write effectively for a range of audiences and purposes, using handwriting, word-processing, spelling, punctuation and grammar accurately and confidently.

-The new Mathematics curriculum aims to ensure that all pupils become fluent in the fundamental of Mathematics including the ability to recall and apply knowledge rapidly and accurately.
+This scheme builds on core skills and ensures that all pupils become fluent in the fundamentals of maths including the ability to recall and apply knowledge rapidly and accurately.
 Pupils are taught to reason mathematically, solve problems and apply their mathematical skills in a variety of real life contexts.

 Promoting the British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths we believe is a fundamental element of our teaching.
 Using Values for Life and Personal Social and Health Education lessons we encourage children to develop their own beliefs and an understanding of the meaning of a healthy life style, staying safe, being a good citizen.

-We enhance and enrich the curriculum through a variety of activities including educational visits, visitors to school, after school clubs and links with other schools.
+We aim to enhance and enrich the curriculum through a variety of activities including educational visits, visitors to school, after school clubs and links with other schools.